tedneward/AngularLabs/README.md

 # AngularLabs

 This README file contains the default Angular CLI-generated content, plus the lab instructions for each step.
 Each lab step is tagged with a branch, so to start on the first lab, simply "git checkout master", examine the README file for the instructions, and begin.

-All instructions will be at the end of the README, so that developers can see what has gone before, and have this file as a reference point for reference purposes.
+## Lab 3: JokeListComponent

+At this point, the domain models are finished.
+If you are not sure if you got it all to work, you can always fast-forward to the next lab by doing a `git checkout lab-4`.

 ## Reference links